STLab-UniFI/JSS-2023-architectural-IoC-testing-rep-pkg/README.md

 ```
 -->

+## Proof of Concept Implementation

+The documentation and the source code for the experimental proof of concept implementation are available [here](PoC-implementation).

 ## Flight Manager Documentation

-The documentation about the experimental object, _Flight Manager_ is available [here](documentation/docs/flight-manager.md)
+The documentation about the experimental object, _Flight Manager_ is available [here](documentation/docs/flight-manager.md).